-BUSINESS AND COMMUNITY SUPPORT How important are the following to you?
-Average Minimum Maximum Count
+BUSINESS AND COMMUNITY SUPPORT How mportant are the following to you?
+Average Minimum Maximum Coul

-Support to New Local Businesses 3.36 1.00 5.00 53
+Support to New Local Businesses 3.36 1.00 5.00 Ę

-Support for Nonprofits 3.04 1.00 5.00 54
+Support for Nonprofits 3.04 1.00 5.00 Ę

-Support for Existing Local Businesses 3.41 1.00 5.00 54
+Support for Existing Local Businesses 3.41 1.00 5.00 í

-Neighborhood Cleanups 3.39 1.00 5.00 54
+Neighborhood Cleanups 3.39 1.00 5.00 Ę

-Senior Services 3.41 1.00 5.00 54
+Senior Services 3.41 1.00 5.00 Ę

-Youth Services 3.30 1.00 5.00 54
+Youth Services 3.30 1.00 5.00 Ę

-Crime Victim Services 3.80 2.00 5.00 54
+Crime Victim Services 3.80 2.00 5.00 5

-Other Critical Needs/Services that you are aware of not mentioned: 67 ( Other Critical Needs/Services that you are aware of not mentioned: More large community events on par with the Pioneer Day parade and music in the park, even in winter More schools!
-More baseball fields family parks, and another community "Legacy Center" for north Lehi Public transportation and active transportation so alleviate traffic and allow for greater ease of transportation for more people.
+Other Critical Needs/Services that you are aware of not mentioned: 67 1 Other Critical Needs/Services that you are aware of not mentioned: More large community events on par with the Pioneer Day parade and music in the park, even in winter More schools!
+Mars handrall fields family and a nather community.
+If areas Contail for noth Labi More baseball fields family parks, and another community "Legacy Center" for north Lehi Public transportation and active transportation so alleviate traffic and allow for greater ease of transportation for more people. able transportation and active transportation so diseviate frame allow for greater ease of transportation for more people.
 Stop supporting NUVAS and create our own no kill animal shelter.
 Support for caregivers of children with disabilities.
 A safe farmer's market would be great.
 Preserving the historical integrity of Lehi is important.
 Businesses that consumers can frequent is important.
 Trails for motorized bikes

-Other Critical Needs/Services that you are aware of not mentioned:

-Saftey getting children to and from school

-There are so many dark streets in Lehi, especially larger streets.
+Other Critical Needs/Services that you are aware of not mentioned: Saftey getting children to and from school There are so many dark streets in Lehi, especially larger streets.
 Like chapel ridge, the corner by the school going up the hill is dark and kinda scary of kids are leaving the school after practices on the winter.
 Ease of finding city info.
 Local theater expansion, used book store, improved bus routes surrounding 2100 and Timpanogos parkway.
 We need more baseball softball fields.
 Lehi does not offer T ball because we do not have enough fields.

-Sidewalks on 400 E

-public safety, like additional streetlights that don't cause light pollution on existing streets

-Larger Arts Center!!
+Sidewalks on 400 E public safety, like additional streetlights that don't cause light pollution on existing streets Larger Arts Center!!
 Better lighting for streets at night

-Other Critical Needs/Services that you are aware of not mentioned:

-Making sure extremism white nationalists are informed that that's not welcome here.
+Other Critical Needs/Services that you are aware of not mentioned: Making sure extremism white nationalists are informed that that's not welcome here.
 Large public parks (similar to Murray Park) where there is a central large area for people to gather.
 The scattered small parks built by HOA communities are great for those small communities, but don't allow for various people from different communities to get together like a large park can offer.
 I feel like the Jordan River could be a huge asset to a park for Lehi, but it is something that has been ignored and not used.
 Traffic infrastructure